Bookings are secured when we acknowledge your completed booking form and deposit.

 - We will cater for your dietary needs as long as you have informed us of them at the time of booking, using the appropriate section of the booking form.

 - Smoking and consumption of alcohol are not permitted at the Centre.

 - Participants bringing their own buoyancy aids should have them checked by staff prior to using them on the water.

 - A safety briefing will be given to all those attending an event at CYESC.
 Participants are required to comply with that briefing and the rules of the centre during their stay.
 In addition, during your stay, you are responsible for reading and complying with the safety information displayed in your cabin.

-For weekday bookings the Centre is available from 11 am on the first day until 12 noon on the last day.
+For weekday bookings the Centre is available from 11 am on the first day until 2 pm on the last day.

 For weekend bookings the Centre is available from 7pm on Friday until 4pm on Sunday.

 Please contact the Centre at an early stage if you require anything outside of these times.